lavinia-firezar/Sesiunea-24JS/README.md

 # Weather IT School
-My web-page, Weather IT School, you can see below https://weather-it-school-wd.netlify.app/
+My web-page, Weather IT School, you can see -> https://weather-it-school-wd.netlify.app/